 Minimum Viable Product vs Prototype

+MVP is a type of functional prototype used specifically for the market to understand the consumer’s prospects and their reaction towards the product.
+It is used to compare consumers’ responses in comparison with competitive products.
 The difference between the prototype and the minimum viable product is quite vague and generally depends on the context in which both are used.
-MVP is a type of functional prototype which is used specifically for the market to understand the consumer’s prospects and their reaction towards the product.
-It is used to compare the response of consumers in comparison with competitive products.
 At the same time, a prototype is a non-interactive version of MVP that is designed to understand what, where, how, and why the study of a product.
-It forms the outline of the product and generally not distributed to a large segment of consumers rather limited to few.
+It forms the outline of the product and is generally not distributed to a large segment of consumers rather limited to a few.

-- Money-Saving – To minimize the budget, and overspending is one of the biggest challenges for the product or any software development, MVP helps to attain the same.
+- Money-Saving – To minimize the budget, overspending is one of the biggest challenges for any product or software development.
+MVP helps to attain the same.

-- Swift Check on Product Viability – A thorough check is done of the product by deploying MVP as it helps in examining the performance of the product in real market conditions.
+- Swift Check on Product Viability – A thorough check is done of the product by deploying MVP as it helps in examining the product’s performance in real market conditions.

 - A Better Understanding of the Target Audience – With the help of MVP, what a target audience wants and thinks about a particular segment can be better understood.

-- It requires a lot of upfront work to be done to get reliable feedback from the customers.
-Various product releases require development efforts which could be a tedious task to perform.
+- It requires a lot of upfront work to get reliable feedback from the customers.
+Various product releases require development efforts, which could be tedious.

-- Multiple revisions need to be worked upon based on customer’s feedback.
-This may take time and increased efforts for the product to get finished in its natural order.
+- Multiple revisions need to be worked upon based on the customer’s feedback.
+It may take time and increased efforts to finish the product in its natural order.

 - Features are generally fundamental.
 Significant dedication is required for small and frequent product releases.

-- Functionality needs to be revised multiple times to reach the customized need based on the feedback of the customer.
+- Functionality needs to be revised multiple times to reach the customized need based on the customer’s feedback.

 This has been a guide to What is Minimum Viable Product & its definition.
-Here we discuss its purpose, characteristics, and how to build MVP along with examples, elements, benefits and disadvantages.
+Here we discuss its purpose, characteristics, and how to build MVP, including examples, elements, benefits, and disadvantages.
 You can learn more about from the following articles –